Skip to content

 01 — Start Here

-The pattern of a faith crisis
+How a faith crisis usually unfolds

 “You can spend a lifetime desperately tracking down the answer to every claim leveled against the Church and never come to a knowledge of the most important truths.”Elder Lawrence E. Corbridge, “Stand Forever,” BYU Devotional, January 22, 2019